jackvreeken/rtc-tools/doc/examples/optimization/basic.rst

 Because we want to view the water volume in the storage element in the output file, we also define an output variable ``V_storage``.

+There is a subtle difference between these quantities: ``V_storage`` at time t holds the volume of water in storage at that specific point in time.
+On the other hand, ``Q_in`` and ``Q_release`` are aggregated measures: at time, t, their value represents the total flow between time t-1 and t.

 The Optimization Problem
 ------------------------